Today I would like to share the best recourses where you can download multitracks for mixing practice purposes.

 Another great resource to download free multitracks is the Telefunken website.

-There’s quite a number of songs that you can have fun with.
-The music on the website is recorded live.
-All the files are well recorded and titled with the name of the microphone that was used to record the instruments and vocals.
+All files are well recorded, and the files are titled with the name of the microphone that was used to record the instruments and vocals.

 This can make the EQ process a breeze, especially if you know the frequency response of the microphones.

-But that’s something that you can find with a simple Google search.
+But that’s something that you can Google and find in a matter of seconds.

-There’s not a lot of variety when it comes to the different styles of music though.
-You can find more detailed info below.
+There’s not a lot of variety when it comes to the different styles of music.

 https://www.telefunken-elektroakustik.com/live-from-the-lab-season-3